harmonydata/harmonydiscovery/vector_index/README.md

 The vector index is running on an Azure VM with 16 GB RAM at IP `20.39.218.72`.

-The Weaviate index is defined as a single Docker compose file under [vector_index/docker-compose.yml](vector_index/docker-compose.yml).
+The Weaviate index is defined as a single Docker compose file at [docker-compose.yml](docker-compose.yml).

 At present it's hosted on Azure but in future we can move to a different hosting provider or use Weaviate Serverless.